funOCLUST: Clustering Functional Data with Outliers: Real Data Examples

 Consider real data on pedestrian traffic in Melbourne, Australia, where sensors installed around the city capture the number of pedestrians passing by each hour.
 The data are available on \texttt{kaggle.com} \citep{chinatown} for all sensors between the years 2009 and 2022.
-Data captured for the year 2017 from the Chinatown--Swanston St.\ (North) sensor are plotted in Figure~\ref{fig:chinatowntrue}, with observations coloured according whether the data correspond to a weekday or weekend.
+Data captured for the year 2017 from the Chinatown--Swanston St.\ (North) sensor are plotted in Figure~\ref{fig:chinatowntrue}, with observations coloured according to whether the data correspond to a workday or non-workday (i.e., a weekend or public holiday).
 There are 365 observations, each with values collected at 24 time points.
-Of the 365 days captured, 105 are weekends, and 260 are weekdays.
+Of the 365 days captured, 249 are workdays and 116 are not.
 There is one missing value on October 1st between the hours of 2am and 3am.

-The same algorithms used in Section~\ref{sec:funsim} are run on these data.
-The funOCLUST and tkmeans approaches are run with a cubic B-spline basis with 8 equally-spaced interior knots, i.e., 12 basis functions.
-The upper bound $F$ is set to 50. {T-funHDDC} and funHDDC use 20 cubic B-spline basis functions.
-The funHDDC, T-funHDDC, and fOutl methods are unable to cluster functions with missing values, so the missing value is imputed as the mean of all functions at that same time of day. {FIF} is run with the Gaussian wavelet dictionary because the graph of anomaly scores shows the greatest separation.
+The funOCLUST, funHDDC, T-funHDDC, and tkmeans algorithms are run on these data.
+The optimal number of cubic B-spline bases is determined to be 12 by LOOCV.
+For funOCLUST, the upper bound $F$ is set to 50.
+The funHDDC and T-funHDDC methods are unable to cluster functions with missing values, so the missing value is imputed as the mean of all functions at that same time of day.
 The clustering results are shown in Table~\ref{tab:chinatowncomp} as confusion matrices.

-The funOCLUST algorithm identifies 23 outliers, so tkmeans is run setting the number of functions to trim to 23.
-The ARI for funHDDC, funOCLUST, {T-funHDDC}, and tkmeans are 0.164, 0.809, 0.172, and 0.203, respectively.
-The ARIs for funOCLUST and tkmeans for only the functions they identify as non-outlying are 0.893 and $-0.037$, respectively.
-The funOCLUST approach has nearly perfect classification among the non-outlying functions, with nine weekdays misclassified as weekends.
-They are \begin{itemize} \item January 2, New Year's Day; \item January 26, Australia Day; \item March 13, Labour Day; \item April 14, Good Friday; \item April 17, Easter Monday; \item April 25, Anzac Day; \item June 12, Queen's Birthday; \item September 29, Australian Football League Grand Final Parade; and \item November 7, Melbourne Cup Day. \end{itemize} These nine dates correspond to all public holidays in Melbourne in 2017 that fell on weekdays.
-Because few employees work on public holidays, it is understandable that the pedestrian traffic on those days would mimic a weekend.